romainducrocq/DQN-initial-DQN/demo/README.md

 ### How To Build a Custom Environment

 This library provides a framework designed to wrap and support any custom environment for applying DQN algorithms.
 All sections to be modified are indicated by comments.
-No uncommented section should require any modification, especially no code related to the DQN algorithms.
+No uncommented section should require modification, especially no code related to the DQN algorithms.
 Are to be modified only:
 - The environment model folder `env/custom_env/`.
 - The environment view file `env/view.py`.
 - The environment controller wrapper file `env/custom_env_wrapper.py`.